-Charles E. Sage '65 Endowed Scholarship is given in conjunction with the Office for International Engagement to a student pursuing an academic travel experience, domestic or international, such as an internship, study abroad program or professional development activity.
+Charles E. Sage '65 Endowed Scholarship is given to a student pursuing an academic travel experience, domestic or international, such as an internship, study abroad program or professional development activity.

 R. Joseph Salois '98 Endowed Scholarship is awarded to an adult or non-traditional student who is seeking an undergraduate degree and demonstrates financial need.
 Preference is given to those who are from Central Massachusetts.